pastafari/pastafari.github.io/source/_posts/2012-09-18-did-you-stretch-today.markdown

 So, I have setup a simple reminder on my Mac that tells me to "Stand up and stretch" every 30 minutes.

-I found it was super easy to set this up using AppleScript, and thought I'd share it with you.
+I found it was super easy to set this up using AppleScript, and thought I'd share it with the world.

-So, if you are a Mac user, open up the AppleScript editor (comes pre installed on Mac, just search with Cmd+Space) and paste this simple code snippet:
+So, if you are a Mac user, open up the AppleScript editor (comes pre installed on OS X, just search with Cmd+Space) and paste this simple code snippet:

 <script src="https://gist.github.com/3739127.js?file=stretch"></script>